 The Maryland General Corporation Law ("MGCL"), our charter and our bylaws contain provisions that may discourage, delay or make more difficult a change in control or the removal of our directors.
 Under our charter, certain charter amendments and certain transactions such as a merger, conversion of the Company to an open-end company, liquidation, or other transactions that may result in a change of control of us, must be approved by stockholders entitled to cast at least 80% of the votes entitled to be cast on such matter, unless the matter has been approved by at least two-thirds of our "continuing directors," as defined in our charter.
 Also, we are subject to Subtitle 6 of Title 3 of the MGCL, the Maryland Business Combination Act, subject to any applicable requirements of the 1940 Act.
-Our Board of Directors has adopted a resolution exempting from the Maryland Business Combination Act any business combination between us and any other person, subject to prior approval of such business combination by our Board of Directors, including approval by a majority of our directors who are not "interested persons," as defined in the 1940 Act.
-If the resolution exempting business combinations by our Board of Directors does not approve a business combination, the Maryland Business Combination Act may discourage third parties from trying to acquire control of us and increase the difficulty of consummating such a transaction.
-We are subject to Subtitle 7 of Title 3 of the MGCL, the Maryland Control Share Acquisition Act.
-The Maryland Control Share Acquisition Act does not apply to shares acquired by our Adviser and/or our Adviser's affiliates.
+Our Board of Directors has adopted a resolution exempting from the Maryland Business Combination Act any business combination between us and defined in the 1940 Act.
+If the resolution exempting business combinations is repealed or our Board of Directors does not approve a business combination, the Maryland Business Combination, the Maryland Business Combination Act.
+The Maryland Business combination is repealed or our Board of Directors does not approve a business combination, the Maryland Business Combination Act may defined in the 1940 Act.
+The Maryland Business combination increase the difficulty of consummating such a transaction.
+We are subject to Subtitle 7 of Title 3 of the MGCL, the Maryland Control Share Acquisition Act also may make it more difficult for a third party to obtain control of us and increase the difficulty of consummating such a transaction.
+Our bylaws provide that the Maryland Control Share Acquisition Act also may make it more difficult for a third party to obtain control of us and increase the difficulty of consummating such a transaction.
+Our bylaws provide that the Maryland Control Share Acquisition Act does not apply to shares acquired by our Adviser's affiliates.